Intersecting diametral balls induced by a geometric graph: Proof of Theorem

 \begin{lemma} Let $M$ be a perfect matching in a graph $H$.
 If no edge of $M$ is a cut edge of $H$, then $H$ has a cycle whose edges are taken alternately from $M$ and $H - M$. \end{lemma}

-In the graph \( G' \), the blue edges form a perfect matching and no blue edge is a cut edge because \(v_1\) is connected to all components of \( G \).
-Hence, the graph $G'$ satisfies the conditions of the Lemma~\ref{lemma:lemma-main}, and thus, there is an alternating cycle with blue and red edges.
-Denote by \( \mathcal R \) and \( \mathcal B \) respectively the set of red and blue edges of this cycle.
+In the graph \( G_0 \), the blue edges form a perfect matching and no blue edge is a cut edge because \(v_1\) is connected to all components of \( G \).
+Hence, the graph \( G_0 \) satisfies the conditions of the Lemma~\ref{lemma:lemma-main}, and thus, there is an alternating cycle with blue and red edges.
+Denote by \( \mathcal R \) and \( \mathcal B \) the sets of red and blue edges of this cycle, respectively.